xharris/blankejs/love2d/docs/entity.md

 * touch { x, y }

-`collFilter (self, item, other)` return nil to ignore collision or a response string:
+`filter (self, item, other)` return nil to ignore collision or a response string:

 * `"touch"`